Reach Records

 Reach Records is an American independent record label specializing in Christian hip hop.
 The label was founded in 2004 by Ben Washer and the hip-hop artist Lecrae.
-In addition to Lecrae, the Reach Records roster contains artists like Tedashii, Trip Lee, 1K Phew, WHATUPRG, Anike, Hulvey, Limoblaze, Jackie Hill Perry and Alexxander.
+In addition to Lecrae, the Reach Records roster contains artists like Tedashii, Trip Lee, 1K Phew, WHATUPRG, Anike, Limoblaze, Jackie Hill Perry, Alexxander, and 2819 Worship.
 The hip-hop collective 116 operates under the label and consists primarily of the label's solo acts.
-The artists Sho Baraka, Derek Minor, Aha Gazelle, KB, Gawvi, and Andy Mineo were formerly signed to the label, and DJ Official was under the label until his death.
+The artists Sho Baraka, Derek Minor, Aha Gazelle, KB, Gawvi, Andy Mineo, and Hulvey were formerly signed to the label, and DJ Official was under the label until his death.

 History

 Formation and early successes (2004–2010)

 Reach Records began in Dallas in 2004, when 25-year-old amateur rapper named Lecrae teamed up with Ben Washer, a friend he met while doing youth ministry.
 According to Lecrae, knowing that people emulate the musicians they hear, it made sense to develop an "urban" label with Christian values.